Skip to Content

 Step 2: Apply for a Visa

 After the petition is approved, the NVC will send the petition to the U.S. embassy or consulate in your fiancé’s home country.
-The consulate will then notify your fiancé and provide him or her with the necessary forms and instructions to apply for a visa.
+The consulate will then notify your fiancé and provide the necessary forms and instructions to apply for a visa.
 Your fiancé will need to submit the required forms and documentation to the consulate, including a medical examination and an affidavit of support from you.

 Step 3: Attend the Visa Interview